inadeqtfuturs/nextjs-graphql-sequelize-starter/README.md

 # NextJS Sequelize GraphQL Starter

-NextJS starter with GraphQL API routes and sequelize to interface with the database.
+NextJS starter with GraphQL API routes and sequelize to interface with a postgres database.
 This starter is set up for remote development (i.e. without internet access) -- it uses Apollo's Graphql Playground and a local version of `sequelize-cli`.

 ## Table of Contents